dwhall/HeyMac/README.md

 # HeyMac

-HeyMac is a TDMA-style Data Link Layer (2) designed for use with low data rate radio modems such as a LoRa radio module on a Raspberry Pi 3.
+HeyMac is a TDMA-style Data Link Layer (Layer 2) designed for use with low data rate radio modems such as a LoRa radio module on a Raspberry Pi 3.
-HeyMac will build on top of [lora_driver](https://github.com/dwhall/lora_driver) the Physical Layer (1) LoRa radio driver.
+HeyMac builds on top of [lora_driver](https://github.com/dwhall/lora_driver) the Physical Layer (Layer 1) LoRa radio driver.
 HeyMac is written in Python3 using the [pq](https://github.com/dwhall/pq) hierarchical state machine framework.